Understanding Tennis Elbow: How Lateral Epicondylitis Causes Elbow Pain

 Tennis Elbow

 Tennis elbow, medically known as lateral epicondylitis, is a common condition that affects millions of people worldwide, particularly those who engage in repetitive arm movements.
 Despite its name, you don’t have to be a tennis player to develop this painful condition.
 Understanding tennis elbow, its causes, symptoms, and treatment options can help you take the right steps to manage or prevent this type of elbow pain.
+Sports injuries like tennis elbow, ACL tears, and ATFL tears are common among athletes and active individuals.
+Understanding their causes and treatment options can help you take the right steps to stay injury-free.

 Tennis Elbow What is Tennis Elbow (Lateral Epicondylitis)?